Jada Pinkett Smith on being the feminist force of 'Magic Mike XXL'

-LOS ANGELES (Reuters) - From playing the villainous, manipulative Fish Mooney on Fox’s Batman origins TV series “Gotham” to an empowering erotic club owner in “Magic Mike XXL,” Jada Pinkett Smith is no stranger to taking on strong female characters on screen.
+LOS ANGELES, July 2 (Reuters) - From playing the villainous, manipulative Fish Mooney on Fox’s Batman origins TV series “Gotham” to an empowering erotic club owner in “Magic Mike XXL,” Jada Pinkett Smith is no stranger to taking on strong female characters on screen.

 Smith, 43, told Reuters how she helped carve her role in “XXL” - one originally intended for actor Jamie Foxx - as the film’s feminist force, and whether her husband, actor Will Smith, will see the film as it comes out in theaters this week.